-Joseph Konzal’s Cor-ten sculpture GATEWAY was commissioned under the Art-in-Architecture Program of the General Service Administration in 1977.
+Joseph Konzal‘s GATEWAY, a large Cor-ten sculpture, was commissioned under the Art-in-Architecture Program of the General Service Administration in 1977.

 Cor-ten steel, sometimes referred to as weathering steel, is expected to develop a protective layer of corrosion upon exposure to the elements.
 The changes are part of the desired effect intended by the artist when he chose the original material.
 In some cases, the corrosion compromises the substrate resulting in structural instability, and treatment becomes necessary.
 Such was the case with Joseph Konzal’s GATEWAY, located in front of the Federal Building and U.S. Courthouse in Dayton Ohio.